auth-global/self-documenting-cryptography/README.md

 In particular, the unobfuscatable property demonstrated in the aforementioned paper is not directly useful for creating a general-purpose plaintext tagging construction.
 Furthermore, it seems far from obvious that this particular construction (or something like it) can be used for any practical purpose.

 At the time the paper was written, whether or not full homomorphic encryption was even possible was still an open question.
-Suprisingly, FHE does exist, which seems to rule out many or most practical use cases for a truly unobfuscatable program property in the sense of Barak et al.
+Surprisingly, FHE does exist, which seems to rule out many or most practical use cases for a truly unobfuscatable program property in the sense of Barak et al.

 ### Obfuscation Overhead

-However, cryptoacoustics need not rely a notion of "unobfuscatable" that is as stringent as found in Barak et al. Cracking a password hash is a rather costly endeavor that is particularly sensitive to inefficiency.
+Cracking a password hash is a rather costly endeavor that is particularly sensitive to inefficiency.
+For this reason, cryptoacoustics need not rely a notion of "unobfuscatable" that is as stringent as found in Barak et al.

+What is crucial is the _minimum obfuscation overhead_, that is, the overhead represented by the most efficient tag obscuration attack available on a tagging construction.
+My guess is that this minimum obfuscation overhead must be at least two orders of magnitude to sort of be minimally viable in the case of slow password hashing.

+Of course, if one is uploading a password hash to a botnet to be cracked, there are simple techniques that will keep the tag out of a dump of the string constants inside the blob of executable code.
+However, these simple techniques are all vulnerable to a competent reverse engineer.
+Thus in order for an tag obscuration attack to be relevant to this section, it must be secure against a good reverse engineer.
+This suggests that some form of homomorphic encryption would be a required component of such an attack.

-If a hypothetical tag obscuration attack imposes a 100x overhead on the overall password cracking process, it will probably never be used in practice.
+If such a hypothetical tag obscuration attack imposes a 100x overhead on the overall password cracking process, it will probably never be used in practice.
 A weak-ish password that costs $100 to crack would then cost $10,000 to crack.
 That provides an $9900 incentive to either reveal the target to the cracker or bring the attack in-house.

+Even in the case of cracking attacks carried out using a botnet or other stolen computing resources, cutting the guessing rate by two orders of magnitude still represents a significant opportunity cost.

 At 10x overhead, you might start to see a few oddball cases where people are willing to employ tag obfuscation techniques, but I would expect such an approach to remain rather niche.
 In this scenario, I believe that a cryptoacoustic construction would likely remain reasonably effective at spreading a message, even if that particular construction would not appear to be cryptoacoustically viable going forward.

-At 4x overhead, you might actually start to see the adoption of tag obfuscation technology by password crackers.
-If that cost multiplier approaches 1x, then tag obscuration becomes essentially free, and I would expect the tag obscuration attack to be widely adopted by nefarious password crackers, leading to a total failure of the primary objective.
-However, such a failure would not represent a total failure for the overall cryptoacoustic effort, because such an attack would almost certainly be a real insight into the research topic of cryptoacoustics.
+At a 4x cost multiplier, you might actually start to see the adoption of tag obfuscation technology by password crackers.
+If that cost multiplier approaches 1x, then tag obscuration becomes essentially free, and I would expect the attack to be widely adopted by nefarious password crackers.
+This would represent a total failure of the primary objective.
+However, such a failure would not represent a total failure for the overall effort.
+Such an attack would almost certainly provide real insight into the research program for cryptoacoustics.

 A slow password hash function is probably a best-case scenario for cryptoacoustics.
-With sufficient key stretching, a 100x overhead is likely more than enough to dissuade most anybody from deploying a tag obscuration attack.
-Without key stretching, say a single application of HMAC or HKDF, even a 1000x or greater overhead might not be out of the question for practical deployment.
+With sufficient key stretching, 100x overhead is likely more than enough to dissuade most anybody from deploying a practical attack.
+Without key stretching, say a single application of HMAC or HKDF, deploying an attack with an 1000x or greater overhead might not be out of the question in other applications.

 For example, the Seguid Protocol is HKDF that specifies constant salt and info parameters.
 Correspondingly, the Seguid Protocol uses these parameters as cryptoacoustic tags, narrating itself in an attempt to help out any reverse engineer who is examining code that implements the Seguid Protocol contextualize what they are looking at.

 Since the Seguid Protocol applies no key stretching, millions of hashes can be computed per second.
 Thus the most efficient tag obscuration attack may need to impose 100,000x overhead or more in order to be truly effective in this scenario.
 For this reason, slow password hashing seems to be a best-case scenario for the application of cryptoacoustics.

 Though it's presumably much easier in practice to deploy tag obscuration attacks against the Seguid Protocol compared to the G3P, it's also far less clear what practical benefits this might confer to an attacker.
-At my own currrent level of understanding of my own design, incorporating cryptoacoustics into the Seguid Protocol itself is mostly an issue of design consistency, though there may well be advantages and benefits I don't currently appreciate.
+At my own current level of understanding of my own design, incorporating cryptoacoustics into the Seguid Protocol itself is mostly an issue of design consistency, though there may well be advantages and benefits I don't currently appreciate.

 ## Cryptoacoustic Safety

 Many programmers and some mathematicians would unthinkingly react with the following argument: there's no theoretical basis for cryptoacoustics, which is all based on informal inductive guesswork anyway, and therefore cryptoacoustics has no business being in anybody's password hash function.

-I openly admit there is currently no theoretical basis for cryptoacoustics that I am aware of.
+I openly admit that the propositions of this argument are true.
+There is currently no theoretical basis for cryptoacoustics that I am aware of.
 I also admit that I'm taking an educated shot into the dark on cryptoacoustics, hoping to hit my target.
 I will even admit that at the present time I have little to no intention to develop a proper theoretical basis for cryptoacoustics myself, but I certainly encourage any and all who are so interested to work on that.

-However, I don't believe the aforementioned conclusion follows from these acknowledgements.
+However, I don't believe the conclusion follows from these acknowledgments.
 In fact, I think everybody should incorporate cryptoacoustics into password hash functions and their deployments.
 You only have to do a cost/benefit risk analysis to understand why.

 In a worst-case scenario, a total failure of cryptoacoustics would only mean that an attacker managed to obscure our tags without incurring substantial overhead.
 This wrecks the G3P's secondary security goal that output hashes should be _traceable-or-useless_, but leaves untouched the primary security goal of being slow to compute and not directly reversible.
-On this count, the G3P is almost certainly at least as good as PBKDF2 and at least as good as Bcrypt.
+On this count, the G3P is almost certainly at least as good as PBKDF2 and also at least as good as Bcrypt.

 This type of hedging is a major design theme in the G3P.
 Yes, my conjectures are shooting into the dark, but the point is that I'm not hunting grues, and my target might actually be quite large.
 Rather the G3P is placing design bets on techniques and tweaks that have little to no downside risk, and are reasonably likely to pay off big.

 Moreover, I'm not shooting into the dark once, but twice, hedging the cryptoacoustic properties of the G3P between PHKDF and bcrypt.
 If the _minimum obscuration overhead_ of either SHA256 or blowfish's expensive key expansion functions turns out to be impractically low, the G3P still has the other function family to pin its cryptoacoustic hopes on.
-The ultimate success of these two attempts are not likely entirely independent of each other, but they certainly are not making the same attempt twice.
+The ultimate success of these two attempts at a secure cryptoacoustic construction are not likely entirely independent of each other, but they certainly are not repeating the exact same attempt.

-Though qualitatively describing the similarites and differences between the cryptoacoustic properties of PHKDF and bcrypt can be a useful exercise, a quantitative comparison would almost certainly require a theoretical basis for cryptoacoustics.
+Though qualitatively describing the similarities and differences between the cryptoacoustic properties of PHKDF and bcrypt can be a useful exercise, a quantitative comparison would almost certainly require a theoretical basis for cryptoacoustics.
 At that point we definitely need a light to keep the grues away.

 Maybe someday humanity will even see low-level cryptographic hash functions designed to maximize the minimum obfuscation overhead, thus maximizing the cryptoacoustic potential of that specific hash function.